 If children do not progress through Action Plus it may be appropriate, in consultation with the parents and outside agencies, to consider a Statutory Multi-disciplinary Assessment.

-Our Nurseries must ensure that the curriculum is fully accessible to children with special educational needs and Disability.
-In the light of evidence about a child's particular needs, provision can include:
+Our Nursery Schools must ensure that the curriculum is fully accessible to children with special educational needs and Disabilities.
+In light of evidence about a child's particular needs, provision can include:

 a) alerting all practitioners and support staff to the child's needs